MPalmer8/MPalmer8.github.io/README.md

 # Porfolio Website
-This website is my personal website that also acts as my portolio

-# Projects
-Here, you can view all of the projects that I have worked on

-# Experience
-Here, you can view my experience

-# Education
-Here, you can view my education
+This is my portfolio website, it highlights the projects that I have embarked on, the experience I have gained, and my education.